-The model features firms in a two-period emerging market economy that can borrow domestically and abroad, and face different collateral constraints in each market à la Caballero and Krishnamurthy (2001).
-However, we depart from this framework in an important and novel way by assuming that firms are heterogeneous in their endowment of collateral that is pledgeable to international investors.
-This limits how much they can borrow abroad and ensures that, consistent with the evidence, firms also finance themselves in the domestic credit market.
-Supply of credit in the domestic market comes from financial intermediaries who lend to firms what they obtain from households -as deposits-and what they obtain from the Central Bank.
-A central element in the domestic supply of credit is financial intermediaries' risk aversion, which is assumed to increase amid shocks like COVID, but can also be mitigated through the deployment of the type of unconventional policies modeled.
+On the theoretical front, we build and analyze a two-period small open economy model with heterogeneous firms.
+The model complements our empirical analysis by matching our empirical results and also by allowing us to perform policy counterfactuals, where we study each policy separately, allowing us to study the independent impact of each pillar and, crucially, the extent to which the two complemented each other.
+The model features firms that can borrow domestically and abroad, and face different collateral constraints in each market à la Caballero and Krishnamurthy (2001).
+Crucially, different from them, we assume firms are heterogeneous in their international collateral.
+This limits how much they can borrow abroad and ensures that, consistent with the empirical evidence, firms also finance themselves in the domestic credit market.
+The supply of domestic credit comes from financial intermediaries who lend to firms what they obtain from households and the Central Bank.
+A critical element in the domestic supply of credit is financial intermediaries' risk aversion, which is assumed to increase amid shocks like COVID, and can be mitigated by the unconventional policies modeled.

-Before summarizing the model's predictions in response to shocks and policies, it is worth underscoring three key elements that the calibrated model displays.
-First, it delivers an endogenous firms' finance mix between domestic and foreign debt issuance, with which we can study responses in this mix to shocks in international capital markets and policies that affect domestic credit conditions.
-A second key ingredient of the model is to allow for heterogeneity in this finance mix across firms, with larger firms being more leveraged and issuing more debt abroad, relative to smaller firms whose borrowing is much more skewed toward domestic markets, in line with the Chilean microdata.
-Last, also as observed in the data, the model features an endogenous interest rate wedge between debt issued in domestic and global markets, generating incentives for firms to borrow abroad in equilibrium.
-The latter stems from the differential collateral constraints in both markets, and leads to endogenous UIP deviations.
+The model displays three key properties.
+First, it delivers an endogenous firms' finance mix between domestic and foreign debt, allowing us to study how this mix responds to shocks and policies.
+Second, it features that larger firms are more leveraged and issue more debt abroad relative to smaller firms, in line with the Chilean microdata.
+Last, also as in the data, the model features an endogenous interest rate wedge between domestic and foreign currency debt that stems from the differential collateral constraints.